equadratures/data-sets/naca0012/README.md

 This dataset contains aerodynamic data for a set of 2100 aerofoils.
 Each aerofoil is obtained by deforming a NACA0012 aerofoil using 50 Hicks-Henne functions.

-Data is obtained with the SU2 CFD solver, which each case run at an angle of incidence of 0deg and Reynolds number of 6M.
+Data is obtained with the SU2 CFD solver, with each case run at an angle of incidence of 0deg and Reynolds number of 6M.

 Data in file: